FEL-GameDev/saas-template-laravel/README.md

 - Open the project in your code editor and open a terminal
 - Run `composer up` to install Laravel and its dependencies
+- Run `composer require --dev barryvdh/laravel-ide-helper` for helping your IDE know about fields in your models
 - Run `npm install` to install the necessary packages
 - Generate an application encryption key using `php artisan key:generate` (this is also available in the web browser if you navigate to the correct address for the public folder)
 - Run `php artisan migrate`